 The CU-led MAVEN mission to Mars was successfully launched by NASA on Monday, Nov.
 18. The orbiter is now on its way to study the Red Planet with a cargo of sensitive instruments designed to help us better understand the mysteries of the Martian atmosphere, and possibly reveal how the planet lost its ancient and potentially life-sustaining environment.

-When the Mars Atmosphere and Volatile Evolution Mission launches in November to study why the Red Planet is losing its atmosphere, one of its instruments will look to electrically charged particles called electrons for answers.
+When the Mars Atmosphere and Volatile Evolution Mission reaches Mars to study why the Red Planet is losing its atmosphere, one of its instruments will look to electrically charged particles called electrons for answers.

 Thanks for Joining Us at the UMC!